-Albert Einstein
+Albert Einsteir

-"We have to try ten times harder.
+"We have to try ten times" harder.
 People don't know that.
-It consumes a lot of energy!"
+It consumes a

-- Aspect Think Tank member

-"I would like teachers, OTs and other people working with Autistic people to think about how they would like to be treated if it were them."
+Aspect Think Tank member "I would like teachers, OTs and other people working with Autistic people to think about how they would like to be treated if it were them."

-- Sibling of an Autistic person
+Sibling of an Autistic person